UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does SCANA or Georgia Natural Gas require a deposit?

-Yes, both providers may require a deposit depending on your credit history.
+Yes, both providers might require a deposit depending on your credit history.
 Georgia Natural Gas typically waives the deposit requirement for customers with strong credit scores.
 SCANA Energy offers more flexible approval paths, particularly through their state-designated regulated division, which assists customers who might not qualify for standard service without steep upfront fees.

 Do I need to contact Atlanta Gas Light if my gas goes out, or my marketer?